 Frameline Encore - Free Screening

-*All Frameline Encore Screenings are free an open to the public*
+*All Frameline Encore Screenings are FREE & open to the public*

 Which country has the only LGBTQ political party in the world?
 Wrong!
 It's the Philippines, where the Roman Catholic Church rules society despite a wary tolerance for baklas (gay men) and transgender people-as long as they stay in their "accepted" places.
 Those places are the entertainment world, in the form of transgender beauty pageants attended by snickering rubberneckers; beauty salons, where transwomen can do business and build community; and sex work, in the shadows of mainstream society.